steqeq/0000/docs/conceptual/gpu-isolation.md

 Docker uses Linux kernel namespaces to provide isolated environments for applications.
 This isolation applies to most devices by default, including GPUs.
-To access them in containers explicit access must be granted, please see {ref}`docker-access-gpus-in-container` for details.
+To access them in containers explicit access must be granted; see {doc}`Accessing GPUs in containers <linux-install-docs:how-to/docker>` for details.
-Specifically refer to {ref}`docker-restrict-gpus` on exposing just a subset of all GPUs.

 Docker isolation is more secure than environment variables, and applies to all programs that use the `amdgpu` kernel module interfaces.